-Eligible Entities California "Tribal entities" are defined as a federally recognized Indian Tribe, Tribal organization, or Urban Indian organization, or a health care program operated by an Indian Tribe, a tribal organization, or Urban Indian organization, as defined in Section 1603 of Title 25 of the United States Code and further defined in Section 5304 .
-If you are unsure whether your organization is eligible for this round of funding, please send a written explanation to the BHBH Program Help Desk of your understanding as to how you may meet the eligibility criteria so that we can assist you.
-Funding Opportunity and Focus This round of BHBH Program funding will make available up to \$50,000,000 total to California Tribal entities for use in the planning and implementation of bridge housing services for individuals in Tribal communities experiencing homelessness who have serious behavioral health conditions (serious mental illness and/or substance use disorder).
+Eligible applicants include (a) federally recognized Indian Tribes, tribal organizations, or Urban Indian organizations or (b) health care programs operated by Indian Tribes, tribal organizations, or Urban Indian organizations, as defined in Section 1603 of Title 25 of the United States Code and further defined in Section 5304 .
+Eligible Applicants Other eligible applicants can include organizations that do not meet the above definition of eligibility (such as Tribally Designated Housing Entities, nonprofit 501(c)(3) corporations, or for-profit businesses) that have written support from an eligible tribal entity for a proposed BHBH program benefitting a tribal community.
+Written support may be in the form of a tribal or board resolution, memorandum, or other legally binding agreement.
+If you are unsure whether your organization is eligible for this round of funding, please send a written explanation to the BHBH Program Help Desk of your understanding of how you may meet the eligibility criteria, so that assistance can be provided.
+Please note, preference for these funds will be given to federally recognized Tribes.
+Funding Opportunity and Focus This round of BHBH Program funding will make available more than \$20,000,000 to eligible California applicants for use in the planning and implementation of bridge housing services for individuals in tribal communities who are experiencing homelessness and have serious behavioral health conditions (serious mental illness and/or substance use disorder).
 Tracks Applications may be submitted for Track 1: Planning Grants or Track 2: Implementation Grants.
-Tribal entities seeking funding for both planning and implementation should complete a Track 2 application.
+Eligible applicants seeking funding for both planning and implementation should complete a Track 2 application.
 After reviewing this RFA, see Attachment A for Track 1: Planning Grants and Attachment B for Track 2: Implementation Grants.
-Application Period Applications will be accepted until September 15, 2023, 4:00 p.m.
+Rolling Application Process Applications will be accepted on a rolling basis over two periods, with two preliminary application deadlines: April 17, 2024, and June 19, 2024, at 4:00 p.m.
 Pacific Time (PT).
-Application Form The application will be accessible starting on July 6, 2023, on SurveyMonkey Apply.
+Additional rolling application periods will be added, as needed, until the funds are depleted.
+Application Form The application will be accessible starting on March 1, 2024, on SurveyMonkey Apply .